kubecost/docs/using-kubecost/navigating-the-kubecost-ui/reports.md

 ## Troubleshooting

+### Saved reports are not being passed to Kubecost correctly

 Review these steps to verify that saved reports are being passed to the Kubecost application correctly:

 1. Confirm that `global.savedReports.enabled` is set to `true`